 Entering a rigorous high school is exciting and fun.
 But like any new venture, it also requires adjusting to new classes, new teachers, and a new culture.
 At Commonwealth, we have designed a first year aimed at helping you settle in, make friends, and learn how to do your best work as soon as possible.

 Advisor and Student Buddy

 Even before you set foot inside the school as a new student, you are assigned an advisor and a student buddy.
 Both will get in touch with you during the summer, and once school starts, you will meet regularly with your advisor one on one.
 They will answer your questions, offer support, or simply take time to chat.
-In October, when you have gotten to know all your teachers, and after the fall school trip, you have the opportunity to indicate your preferences for a permanent advisor.
+After the first semester, when you have gotten to know all your teachers, you have the opportunity to indicate your preferences for a permanent advisor.

 During your first semester here, you will spend your free periods in study hall.
 This arrangement provides structure and encourages you to focus and use your time productively.
 It also gives you easy access to teachers if you become snarled in a homework assignment.